WestiferRobin/big-button-ios/README.md

 ## TODOs
 - iPhone
-    - RecordView for a new button
-        - RecordView and flow (maybe)
-            - naming the track
+    - Audio!!!!
-            - able to record, save, playback
-            - define the colors for buttons
+        - Create the foundation for Utils Group for ALL projects
+        - Create foundation of backend wrapper
+            - Should at least support basic GET, POST, PUT, and DELETE
+            - Should only have the domain name
+            - Classes are in charge for organizing data
     - PlayView
         - able to play the button when selected on the home view screen
         - should be able to modify the button